project-fifo/docs/sniffle/permissions.rst

 IP-Ranges
 #########

 IP-Range Permissions start with ``ipranges->`` followed by the UUID of the iprange.
-In addition to user specific permissions the following ``cloud`` global permission exist.
+In addition to user specific permissions, the following ``cloud`` global permissions exist.

 ``cloud->ipranges->list``
     Allows to list ipranges, the ``get`` permission on each iprange determines which users are seen during the list.